EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-gcp.md

 ## Going Multi-Cloud

-In May 2017 we [announced Concourse-Up](/blog/introducing-concourse-up) - the fastest way to go from nothing to a fully working Concourse CI using just a single command.
-Since then, we’ve kept adding operational features to improve the lives of folks running Concourse CI in their organisations, including the ability for Concourse to automatically upgrade itself.
+In May 2017 we [announced Concourse-Up](/blog/introducing-concourse-up) - the fastest way to go from zero to a fully working production Concourse CI, using just a single command.

+Since then, we’ve kept adding operational features to help folks spend as little time as possible thinking about CI administration.
+This includes the ability for a Concourse-Up deployment (which includes UAA, Credhub and Grafana) to automatically upgrade itself when new versions of Concourse-Up are released.

-[Concourse-Up](https://github.com/EngineerBetter/concourse-up) has previously only been available for AWS, but last year our team made the decision to pursue multi-cloud support and began thinking about how to bring the same experience to users of other infrastructure platforms like Google Cloud Platform, Azure and vSphere.
+[Concourse-Up](https://github.com/EngineerBetter/concourse-up) has previously only been available for AWS, but last year our team made the decision to pursue multi-cloud support.
+Now we're bringing the same fire-and-forget experience to other infrastructure platforms like Google Cloud Platform, Azure and vSphere.

-**Today we are pleased to announce GCP support for Concourse-Up, with all the same features we offer on AWS**
+**Today we are pleased to announce GCP support for Concourse-Up, with all the same features we offer on AWS.**

 ## Set up Concourse on GCP, in one command